seanwestfall/templatehaskell/draft2.md

 21
 ```

 If you're bored, good.
 I was just showing you the basics so you can get an intuitive feel for how to use the brackets.
-I'll talk about formal syntax next, and then when I get to debugging I'll show you so more fun examples.
+I'll talk about formal syntax next, and then when I get to debugging I'll show you some more fun examples.

 #### Syntax
 Template Haskell quotation expression come with 4 different parser types, and an extensive 5th optional type that allows one to define their own types of quotations, called quasi-quotations.